pettersand/builder/devlog.md

 Will implement permissions, rate limiting, etc at a later point.
 More research needed on security best practices.
 Instead continued work on showing the Official Templates on the builder page.

 ## 10/10-23

 Took some time to focus on my CV and job application process.
 Watch this space.
 Full focus this week.

+## 09/11-23

+Back in business after taking time to focus on more pressing projects.
+I've learned some new things since I last worked on this project, and Im taking that with me.
+I will be refactoring the app and reworking the layout / design of it, while ensuring to use tailwind in a better way, playing on its strengths.